adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

 3. `./disableLazyLoading` - if `true`, the lazy loading of images (loading only when the image is visible on the client device) is disabled.
 4. `./lazyThreshold` - defines the number of pixel an image is getting loaded before it gets visible and lazy loading is enabled.
 Default is set to 0.
+5.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: